-Almost two years since it closed for a $50 million upgrade, the famous Eagle Farm Racecourse in Brisbane was all set for a grand re-opening.
+After it was closed for a $50 million upgrade, the famous Eagle Farm Racecourse in Brisbane was all set for a grand re-opening.
 There was only one problem, and it was a big one.
 Over 22 months of intense construction had resulted in huge stockpiles, with the topsoil in danger of running off or causing a massive dust problem.
-But dust and soil erosion weren’t the biggest problems…the main issue for the Brisbane Racing Club (BRC) was that it was the week before two of the flagship
+But dust and soil erosion weren’t the biggest problems…the main issue for the Brisbane Racing Club (BRC) was that it was the week before two of the flagship races of the

 Are your existing haul roads costing you a fortune to maintain, and in the back of your mind are you thinking: ‘There must be a better way?’
-Do you really consider Total Road User Costs when making important and often costly decisions about investing in the construction, upgrade and on-going maintenance of your haulroads?
+Do you really consider Total Road User Costs when making important and often costly decisions about investing in the construction, upgrade and on-going maintenance of your haul roads?
 Dust-A-Side Australia has the perfect solution…our ‘big picture’ Road Maintenance Savings Estimator.
-Read all about it… Dust-A-Side has several hundred years of combined

 Regardless of the type of material you are producing (eg coal, ore, etc.) and the physical location of the operation generating the dust (ie. underground or above ground mining) the quickest, easiest and most effective way to control errant dust is with a dust suppression system.
 A well designed and properly installed dust suppression system is an economical long-term solution that, with regular maintenance, can provide years of trouble-free performance.